Fire TV Stick apps that aren’t available on Amazon need to be sideloaded or installed from a third-party source.

-It comes with a small app store of entertainment and news apps, plus a few casual games.
-But you can add more too.
-The Fire Stick runs Android, so in theory, you can sideload almost any Android APK file, just as you can on your phone or tablet.
+The Fire Stick runs Android, so in theory you can sideload almost any Android app, just as you can on your phone or tablet.

 This means you can run Kodi, a web browser, a podcast player, or a VPN on your Fire Stick.
-In this guide, we’ll take a look at the best ways to sideload these apps and more.
+In this guide, we’ll take a look at the best ways to add apps to your Fire Stick.

-Before you can get started, you need to change a couple of settings on your Fire TV Stick.
+First things first: before you start, make sure you’ve read our introduction to the Amazon Fire Stick.
+Then, you’ll need to change a couple of settings on your Fire TV Stick.

-Power on your Stick and navigate your way to Settings > Device.
+Power on your Stick and navigate your way to Settings > My Fire TV > Developer options.
 Set the options for ADB debugging and Apps from Unknown Sources to ON.

 Sideload Apps Using an Android Phone